BumpEr-Friends/.github/profile/README.md

 ### Our Mission 🎯

-- **Create**: Building innovative web and game solutions that solve real-world problems.
+- **Create**: Building simple web applications that help us in our daily lives.
 - **Collaborate**: Fostering a community where teamwork and creativity thrive.
 - **Inspire**: Pushing the boundaries of technology and design to inspire others.